getcarina/getcarina.com/_posts/2016-03-02-lets-build-a-reactive-map.md

   { name: 'Small Abram', x: 223, y: 1163 } ]
 ```

-## Going on a Random Walk
+## Go on a random walk

-How could we simulate players moving?
+How can we simulate players moving?

-By taking our players on a [random walk](https://en.wikipedia.org/wiki/Random_walk).
+By taking them on a [random walk](https://en.wikipedia.org/wiki/Random_walk).
-On each iteration of our simulation, we'll add 1, 0, or -1 to the player's x
+On each iteration of the simulation, we'll add 1, 0, or -1 to the player's x
 and y positions.

 ![let's go on a stroll](http://i.imgur.com/LeTMQV9.png)